An Audio-Visual Speech Separation Model Inspired by Cortico-Thalamo-Cortical Circuits: The CTCNet-based AVSS model

 \subsection{Overall pipeline}

-Our proposed model includes an \textit{auditory module}, a \textit{visual module} and an \textit{audio-visual (AV) fusion module} (Fig. 2).
+Our proposed model includes an \textit{auditory module}, a \textit{visual module} and an \textit{audio-visual (AV) fusion module} (Fig.~\ref{fig2}).
 The model takes a video containing several people speaking simultaneously as input.
 The sound is fed into the auditory module to extract auditory features, while the image frames are fed into the visual module to extract visual features.
 The auditory module takes auditory features processed by a filter bank (FB) and outputs the results to the AV fusion module.
-Then, the fused features from AV fusion module are converted back to the target speaker's voice by an inverse filter bank (FB$^{-1}$).
+Then, the fused features from the AV fusion module are converted back to the target speaker's voice by an inverse filter bank (FB$^{-1}$).
 The visual module is pre-trained on the lip-reading task.
 This module extracts visual features and transmits the processed features to the AV fusion module.
 The AV fusion module was inspired by cortico-thalamo-cortical circuits in the brain, which is described in Section 2.2.
+The symbols used in Section 3 are summarized in Table~\ref{tab:symbol}.

 Specifically, for a given video containing $C$ speakers, we assume that the speech mixture $\mathbf{x}\in R^{1\times T_a}$ in the video consists of linearly superimposed voices $\mathbf{s}_i\in R^{1\times T_a}$ of different speakers,